Women’s Tree Climbing Workshop

 Member: $1,010 / Non-Member: $1,150

-Instruction, meals (two breakfasts, coffee breaks, two lunches, and two dinners), hotel type lodging on June 7 and June 8, yoga, networking, climber insurance, CEUs, event t-shirt, use of climbing equipment, amazing prizes and a whole-lotta fun!
-This price is for a double room and will not be assigned a roommate.
+Instruction, meals (two breakfasts, coffee breaks, three lunches, and two dinners), hotel type lodging on June 7 and June 8, yoga, networking, climber insurance, CEUs, event t-shirt, use of climbing equipment, amazing prizes and a whole-lotta fun!
+This price is for a private room with a queen bed and will not be assigned a roommate.
 If you need overnight accommodations beyond June 7 and 8, please contact Talaris directly.
 They have additional guest rooms on a courtesy hold for a discounted group rate of $169 per night.
 These are available for attendees to book until Friday, March 30th, 2019.

 - Clothing: Please wear long pants, over the ankle hiking boots and short or long sleeve shirts (no tank tops).
 Please dress and plan for weather - sunscreen, insect repellent and rain/warm gear.
 It might rain all weekend.
 Bring rain gear.